joshbegley/nyt-latest/README.md

 `A by-the-minute breakdown of Gerrit Cole's 35-pitch, two-inning live batting practice on Thursday at an empty George M. Steinbrenner Field.`\
 https://nytimes.com/athletic/7113606/2026/03/13/gerrit-cole-yankees-workout-video-breakdown/

-**Ailing son weighed on José Alvarado last year.
+**Ailing son weighed on José Alvarado last season.
 Now, after suspension, he's pitching with a purpose**\
 `Dylan, diagnosed with leukemia, is an inspiration for Alvarado, who is pitching for so much this season after a "difficult" 2025.`\
 https://nytimes.com/athletic/7111432/2026/03/13/jose-alvarado-son-leukemia-phillies/